kernel-mod/electron/README.md

 ### Structure

 Each package has an `index.json` file that looks something like this.
-Dependencies will always load before the package unless you are an idiot and make it cyclical.
+Dependencies will always load before the package unless you make it cyclical.

 ```json
 {